trevor-smith/trevor-smith.github.io/_posts/2015-07-15-fanduel_basics.md

 ### Intro
 [Project link][1]

 Many of you may not know this, but I absolutely LOVE fantasy sports, specifically NBA.
 I've been participating in leagues for the last 4 years, but it wasn't until this past year that I tried my luck on daily fantasy NBA on fanduel.com.
 I had some success (had the top score one night out of 8,000 people), but I knew I could do better.
-Basektball is known as the most consistent sport out there, so why was I not winning every single night?
+Basketball is known as the most consistent sport out there, so why was I not winning every single night?

 Well, for one thing I wasn't doing my own research.
 I was getting my analytics from some other websites who either A) came up with their own predictions, or B) just went off of their biased opinions of players.
 What I wanted to do is take the guessing game completely out of all of this so what I've done is downloaded stats from 2012 - 2014 and will attempt to create my own nightly predictions and win some money next season!